improve-ai/swift-ranker/README.md

 # Improve AI for iOS

 Improve AI provides quick on-device AI decisions that get smarter over time.
 It's like an AI *if/then* statement.
-Increase your app's revenue, user retention, or any other metric automatically.
+Replace guesses in your app's configuration with AI decisions to increase your app's revenue, user retention, or any other metric automatically.

 ## Installation